gohandle/htmltools/rbi18n/README.md

 # Backlog
 - [ ] SHOULD add template helper for translation inside templates
-- [ ] COULD add middleware that provides a localizer (based on accept-language)
+- [ ] COULD add middleware that provides a localizer, based on accept-language
 - [ ] COULD go for 100% test coverage